contactandyc/another-c-library/2_timing.md

 gcc test_timer.c -o test_timer
 ```

-If you didn't want to use a Makefile to build test_timer, you could do so from the command line using the following command.
+If you did not want to use a Makefile to build test_timer, you could do so from the command line using the following command.

 ```bash
 gcc test_timer.c -o test_timer
 ```

-The examples block will run everytime because it doesn't have any dependencies and examples isn't a file that exists.
+The examples block will run every time because it does not have any dependencies, and examples are not a file that exists.
 If you were to create a file called examples, then the examples block would cease to run.
-By running <b>make</b>, you will effectively build test_timer if it needs built and run the examples block.
-Running <b>make clean</b> will clean up the binary.
-You can run any block by specifying it.  <b>make all</b> is equivalent to running <b>make</b>.
-If you just want to run the examples block, you can by running <b>make examples</b>.
+By running `make`, you will effectively build test_timer if it needs to build and run the examples block.
+Running  `make clean` will clean up the binary.
+You can run any block by specifying it. `make all` is equivalent to running `make`.
+If you just want to run the examples block, you can by running `make examples`.

 # Doing a better job of timing

 In the last section, we explored how to time the reverse_string function.
-In this section, we will explore how to better time the function.
-One thing you may have noticed is that there is a million calls to both reverse_string and strcpy.
+In this section, we will explore how to time the function better.
+One thing you may have noticed is that there are a million calls to both `reverse_string` and `strcpy`.
 There is also the overhead of the loop.
-To do the timing properly, we should have timed the strcpy and the loop and subtracted that from the loop which has the reverse_string function called.
+To do the timing correctly, we should have timed the `strcpy` and the loop and subtracted that from the loop which has the reverse_string function called.

-The timing for the work in <i>illustrations/2_timing/2_timer</i> was...
+The timing for the work in <i>illustrations/2_timing/2_timer</i> was:

 ```bash
 $ make
 gcc test_timer.c -o test_timer